Arri Alexa: Alexa LF

 On 2 February 2018, Arri announced the Alexa LF at the BSC Expo.
 It is a 4K large-format camera.
 The Alexa LF's A2X sensor is based on two vertical ALEV III sensors, which are stitched together to create a seamless large format image.
 This is the same principle that was used to create the Alexa 65, which uses three Alexa sensors that are arranged vertically.
 The Alexa LF can record in open gate in a resolution of 4448 × 3096.

 Alexa Mini LF

 On 28 March 2019, Arri announced the Alexa Mini LF, which houses the same sensor as the Alexa LF inside a camera body similar to the Alexa Mini.
 Additional improvements over the Alexa Mini include an improved EVF (MVF-2) with a larger flip-out monitor and power outputs for camera accessories.
 The camera also features a new Codex recording module, which accepts 1TB Codex Compact Drives.

 Alexa 35

 On 31 May 2022, Arri announced the Alexa 35.
-It is based on a Super 35 ALEV 4 sensor, Arri's first new sensor for the Alexa family since the release of the first model in 2010.
+It uses Super 35 ALEV 4 sensor, Arri's first new sensor for the Alexa family since the release of the first model in 2010.
 The sensor is sized 27.99 x 19.22 mm and records at a resolution of 4608 × 3164 with 17 stops of dynamic range.
 It is the first camera in the Alexa line to allow for full-height, natively 4K anamorphic shooting.